 History of the Book Series

 In 2016 the current editorial board was appointed, and it was decided that the series should be updated as regards profile and publication platform.
-As of 2020 The Bryggen Papers is the brand and name of a non-commercial book series for research on the Middle Ages.
+As of 2020 The Bryggen Papers is the brand and name of a non-commercial book series for research on the Middle Ages, and is part of the collaboration within The Medieval Research Cluster.
 The thematic, temporal and geographical profile is broad, but has Norway and its wide international context as a point of outset.
 Future books will be published in the Main Series digitally as open access, with the option for printed versions as well.

 Members of the editorial board, appointed by the University of Bergen 1974-2016: